yonadev/yona-server/scripts/smoothwall/README.md

 # Yona Smoothwall Log Parser

-This program will watch the output of the danguardian access logs for the json data with the categorization.
+This program will watch the output of the DansGuardian access logs for the json data with the categorization.
 It will cross reference this against a list of categories to watch (via API request) and will forward the payloads onto the Analysis server.

 See https://wiki.yona.nu/display/DEV/Perl+script+to+pass+events+from+SmoothWall+to+the+Yona+server